-Klonopin is a prescription medication approved by the Food and Drug Administration (FDA) in 1975.
-In cases of epilepsy, Klonopin may be prescribed in addition to the medications you are already taking if they are not effective in controlling your seizures.
+Klonopin is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat seizure disorders.
 Klonopin is most often used to treat absence seizures, myoclonic seizures, and Lennox-Gastaut Syndrome.
-Klonopin is also known by its drug name, Clonazepam.
+Klonopin is also known by its drug name, clonazepam.

 Klonopin is a member of the benzodiazepine class of drugs.
 Benzodiazepines are used to treat seizures, anxiety, and muscle spasms, and as a premedication for anesthesia.
 It is believed that Klonopin works in cases of epilepsy by inhibiting nerve signals.